tkhudson/tkhudson.github.io/_posts/2024-02-09-new-project.markdown

 ## The Plan

 I will develop a web app with Flask, a web framework for Python, using HTML and CSS (some python as well of course).
-I will be implementing a CI/CD (Continuous Integration/Continuous Deployment) process with Jenkins for deploying the Flask web app to a Kubernetes cluster as well.
+I will be implementing a CI/CD (Continuous Integration/Continuous Deployment) process with Jenkins for deploying the Flask web app to a Kubernetes cluster.
+I plan on deploying and hosting in Azure, using Terraform.

 Tools the project will use (not limited... may change):
 - Git